Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Link: Business Credit Cards

 You can get a 5% discount on some Hyatt hotels (but only in the US!) through the American Express OPEN savings program.
-If your American Express card earns Membership Rewards points (like the AMEX Business Platinum or AMEX Business Gold) you can choose either the 5% discount or an extra 2 points per $1 you spend.
+If your American Express card earns Membership Rewards points (like the The Business Platinum Card from American Express OPEN or The Business Rewards Gold Card from American Express OPEN) you can choose either the 5% discount or an extra 2 points per $1 you spend.

 If your American Express card earns hotel points or airline miles (like the AMEX Starwood Preferred Guest or AMEX Delta Gold) you’ll get the 5% discount, plus the regular points and miles you’d normally get from any purchase.